Saving up enough money to buy a house is a noble goal, but it may require a lot more planning than you think.

 1. Figure Out How Much House You Can Afford

-The first thing you need to do when you decide you’re ready to buy a home is to figure out what price range falls within your budget.
+The first thing you need to do when you decide you’re ready to buy a home is to determine what price range falls within your budget.
 You don’t want to get in over your head with one of the biggest purchases you’re likely to make in your lifetime.

 There’s a lot of (sometimes conflicting) advice out there about how much you can afford to spend on a house based on your income.